AME CET 2026 Registration Starting From 1st September, 2025. Click Here to Apply Now

 To ensure safety of passengers, the ministry is investing spending on flight inspectors, air traffic controllers and Aircraft Maintenance Engineers.
 These growth is depend on technical hands who can do it possible, Aircraft Maintenance Engineers are responsible to provide safety, security and maintenance of an aircraft, they are the backbone of the aviation industry.

+"This will quintuple.
+So we will have 6 million people working over the next few years," he said.
 These show the good career in Indian Aviaiton industry as Aircraft Maintenance Engineer, Pilot, Crew Members, Air Traffic Controller etc.

 He said land to build new greenfield airports is also a challenge.
 New airports are coming up in Navi Mumbai, Goa, Pune and Jewar in western Uttar Pradesh.